Articles of Confederation (1777)

 The document seen here is the engrossed and corrected version that was adopted on November 15.
 It consists of six sheets of parchment stitched together.
 The last sheet bears the signatures of delegates from all 13 states.

 This "first constitution of the United States" established a "league of friendship" for the 13 sovereign and independent states.
-Each state retained "every Power...which is not by this confederation expressly delegated to the United States."
-The Articles of Confederation also outlined a Congress with representation based on population – each state would have one vote in Congress.
+Each state retained "every Power...which is not by this confederation expressly delegated to the United States.
+The Articles of Confederation also outlined a Congress with representation not based on population – each state would have one vote in Congress.

 Ratification by all 13 states was necessary to set the Confederation into motion.
 Because of disputes over representation, voting, and the western lands claimed by some states, ratification was delayed.
 When Maryland ratified it on March 1, 1781, the Congress of the Confederation came into being.